dib-lab/2021-paper-ibd/manuscript.md

 Investigating all k-mers in metagenomes is more computationally intensive than reference-based approaches [@doi:10.7717/peerj-cs.94], but data-reduction techniques like FracMinHash sketching make k-mer-based analysis scalable to large-scale sequence comparisons [@doi:10.12688/f1000research.19675.1; @doi:10.1186/s13059-019-1809-x].
 FracMinHash sketching sacrifices the fine-scaled resolution of reference-based techniques but is representative of the full sequencing sample and can make use of all available genomes [@doi:10.1101/2022.01.11.475838], thus including strain-variable accessory elements that may be associated with diseases

-Assembly graphs complement sketch analysis [@doi:10.1186/s13059-020-02066-4; @doi:10.1371/journal.pgen.1007758].
-(CTB: note that this is a bit prospective and might be hard to justify in the intro; I think we're the only people doing it :).
-While both k-mers and assembly graphs can be used to represent all sequences contained within a metagenome, assembly graphs retain important sequencing context and can aggregate known functional and taxonomic annotations, recovering critical information lost through sketching approaches.
+Like sketches, assembly graphs also represent k-mers in a metagenome, but assembly graphs retain important sequencing context and can aggregate known functional and taxonomic annotations, recovering critical information lost through sketching approaches [@doi:10.1186/s13059-020-02066-4; @doi:10.1371/journal.pgen.1007758].
 While assembly graphs have been leveraged in metagenome analyses [@doi:10.1038/s41396-018-0081-5, @doi:10.1093/bioinformatics/btx681], their large size precludes analysis at scale.
 The *spacegraphcats* tool is designed to tackle this issue, implementing algorithms that efficiently reduce the size of an assembly graph, enabling rapid querying and sequence retrieval [@doi:10.1186/s13059-020-02066-4].
 These algorithms center around dominating sets, which partition the graph into *pieces* by assigning every node to a graph-localized neighborhood  [@doi:10.1186/s13059-020-02066-4].
 This simplified graph enables efficient queries: querying with a sequence that overlaps any k-mer in a compact de Bruijn graph (cDBG) node returns all k-mers (or all reads containing those k-mers) from the graph neighborhood.
 Genome queries often recover sequences not in reference databases or *de novo* assemblies, which disproportionately include sequences from both low coverage regions and highly variable portions of the graph (e.g. sequencing reads that neither assemble nor bin) [@doi:10.1186/s13059-020-02066-4].
-When a query has a containment index between 10^-2^ and 10^-3^ with the assembly graph, 20-40% of a target genome sequence is recovered from a metagenome query, and for containment indices above 10^-1^ this increases to >80%.
+When a query has a containment index between 10^-2^ and 10^-3^ with the assembly graph, 20-40% of a target genome sequence is recovered from a metagenome query, and for containment indices above 10^-1^ this increases to >80% [@doi:10.1186/s13059-020-02066-4].
-[@doi:10.1186/s13059-020-02066-4].
+Containment index is calculated by comparing the relative size of the intersection to the union between k-mers in a query and k-mers in a metagenome [@doi:g/10.1016/j.amc.2019.02].

 Here, we develop k-mer- and assembly graph-based techniques to perform a meta-analysis of stool microbiome metagenomes from individuals with (CD, UC) and without (nonIBD) IBD [@doi:10.1038/s41586-019-1237-9; @doi:10.1016/j.chom.2015.09.008; @doi:10.1186/s13073-017-0490-5; @doi:10.1038/s41564-018-0306-4; @doi:10.1016/j.chom.2014.02.005; @doi:10.1038/nature08821].
 Using these approaches, we detect a consistent signature of IBD subtype in fecal microbiome metagenomes.